 Who We Are

 We are a research group led by Prof. Paola A. Baldaguez Medina in the Department of Chemical Engineering at the University of Puerto Rico at Mayagüez.
-Our research is centered on advancing water remediation technologies and developing sensors for cardiovascular diseases, all through innovative electrochemistry methods.
+Our research is centered on advancing water remediation technologies and developing sensors for heavy metal detection, all through innovative electrochemistry methods.

 Develop Advanced Water Remediation Technologies